haxiomic/dts2hx/README.md

 - [ ] :star2: **1.0 Release**
 - [ ] Systematize compatibility tweaks to make it easier for others to contribute
     - [ ] Contribution documentation
+- [ ] Unit tests
 - [ ] Cleaner output
-    - [ ] Remove typepath prefix if referencing type within the same module
-    - [ ] Replace full type references with imports
+    - [ ] Replace full type references with imports for some types (like haxe.extern.EitherType)
 - [ ] *maybe*: If tweaking flags are necessary to get the best output for certain libraries then use a github registry of config files to store these tweaks

 # FAQ